ljynlp/ljynlp.github.io/_pages/about.md

 2022
 -----
 * Wenxuan Shi, Fei Li, <b>Jingye Li</b>, Hao Fei, Donghong Ji.
-Effective Token Graph Modeling Using a Novel Labeling Strategy for Structured Sentiment Analysis.
+Effective Token Graph Modeling using a Novel Labeling Strategy for Structured Sentiment Analysis.
 In Proceedings of the ACL 2022.

 * Hao Fei, <b>Jingye Li</b>, Yafeng Ren, Meishan Zhang and Donghong Ji.
 Making Decision like Human: Joint Aspect Category Sentiment Analysis and Rating Prediction with Fine-to-Coarse Reasoning.
 In Proceedings of the WWW 2022.